JieGroup/GenAI/docs/source/diffusion/index.md

 notebook_launcher(train_loop, args, num_processes=1)
 ```

-### Inference with DDPM in practice
+### Inference with a pretrained DDPM

 As an illustration for inference, we use a pretrained DDPM `google/ddpm-celebahq-25`.
+The code below shows how to load this model and do the denoising process for one image.
+The sampling may take a few minutes for only one image.

 ``` python
-from diffusers import DDPMPipeline image_pipe = DDPMPipeline.from_pretrained("google/ddpm-celebahq-256")
+from diffusers import DDPMPipeline

+image_pipe = DDPMPipeline.from_pretrained("google/ddpm-celebahq-256")
 image_pipe.to("cuda")
 repo_id = "google/ddpm-church-256"
 model = UNet2DModel.from_pretrained(repo_id)
 scheduler = DDPMScheduler.from_config(repo_id)

 import PIL.Image
 import numpy as np